aquaULB/solving_pde_mooc/README.md

 [01_01_ToolkitSetup.md][00]

-The reader familiar with installing Python packages and with the usage of Git may skip reading the above instructions and simply install the Python dependencies listed in:
+The reader familiar with Python environment setup, usage of Git and jupyter extensions may skip reading the above instructions and simply install the Python dependencies listed in [requirements.txt][01] using pip:

-[requirements.txt][01]
+    pip install -r requirements.txt

 Afterwards, to get a local copy of the *solving_pde_mooc* repository, first copy the URL of the remote repo

 <img src="./notebooks/figures/cloneRepo.png" width="500">